suhaibaffan/parking-bot/README.md

 # Automate Parking
-Reserve a parking place and maintain in and out for a parking place, which can also hit using RFTag reader.
+Reserve a parking spot and maintain in and out for a parking place, which can also hit using RFTag reader.

 ## Table of Contents